XrXr/ContinuousURLReader/README.md

 ContinuousURLReader
 ===================

-A web reader made with AngularJS and Bootstrap3 for reading websites with url pattern `example.com/a.php?=1  ...2 ...3 ...4 ...... n`
+A HTML5 based Firefox Add-on that uses AngularJS and Bootstrap3.
+Made for reading websites with url pattern `http://example.com/a.php?=1  ...2 ...3 ...4 ...... n`